Verturk-hub/Verturk-hub/README.md

 - 👋 Hi, I’m Hazel
-- 👀 I’m interested in Deep Learning, AI
+- 👀 I’m interested in ML, AI, and Deep Learning
 - 🌱 I’m currently learning Neural Networks, GAN's
 - 💞️ I’m looking to collaborate on any coding exercise
 - 📫 How to reach me == linkedin.com/in/vildanhazelerturk